paulthebaker/paulthebaker.github.io/_posts/2018-09-07-bayes-fit-line.md

     2.7465509062754537e-22

+`pline` is the Bayesian evidence for the constant velocity model.

 ### determine best fit line

-We can use the posterior probability for $v$ to determine best fit slope.
+We can use the posterior probability for \\(v\\) to determine best fit slope of the line.
-First, we form the CDF, then determine the median and 90% CI.
+First, we form the CDF, then determine the median and 90% credible interval.

 ```python
 pdf_line = integrand/pline  # normalize!